I have previously written how I predict a rise in citizen developers with the increased capabilities of AI programming assistants.

 So in a way, there’s nothing new here.
 You don’t really get paid to copy stuff from StackOverflow or importing an existing JavaScript framework.

-React, Entity Framework, Django… Whatever it is that you use, the vast majority of your code production is simply “They, IDE, use this framework please”
+React, Entity Framework, Django… Whatever it is that you use, the vast majority of your code production is simply “Hey, IDE, use this framework please”

 But what about when AI knows which parts to glue together too?